Blobanium/PerformacraftX-Modpack/README.md

 ## Things that i still need to do

-* Credit everyones mods i included into this modpack
+* ~~Credit everyones mods i included into this modpack~~ now we need to create a link to everyones mod.

 * Remove any unnessesary mods (if needed)